ToxPuro/astaroth/paper.md

 Furthermore, Astaroth implements a task scheduler for compute and communication tasks [@lappi2021task].

 In the field, `Astaroth` stands out as a CUDA/HIP stencil-computing framework focused on addressing the performance-productivity trade-off in cache-heavy multiphysics applications with a domain-specific language, automated tile-size optimization, and topology handling, taking ownership of data structures and movement throughout the computational science pipeline.
-This enables holistic optimizations of full scientific workflows and offers a lower barrier of entry to experimentation with optimization techniques spanning traditionally decoupled tasks (e.g., extensive kernel fusion of operations across the stack), which would not be practical with libraries utilizing opaque submodules for compute and communication.
+This enables holistic optimizations of full scientific workflows and offers a lower barrier to entry for experimentation with optimization techniques spanning traditionally decoupled tasks (e.g., extensive kernel fusion of operations across the stack), which would not be practical with libraries utilizing opaque submodules for compute and communication.

 # Software design

 `Astaroth` consists of three main components: 1) `acc`, a compiler and runtime system for a domain-specific language (DSL) for stencil computations, 2) an API for executing stencil applications on multi-GPU platforms, and 3) a standalone PDE solver.
 Below, we present a quick overview of these components.
-Extensive documentation is available at [@astaroth_doc].
+Extensive documentation is available [@astaroth_doc].

 ## `acc` compiler and runtime system